CodAffection/React-Material-UI-Dialog-Modal-Popup/README.md

-# Complete React Material UI Table - Paging, Sorting and Filtering
+# React Material UI Table - Dialog/ Modal Popup

 These is the demo project used to explaining Material UI Dialog/ Modal Popup